Kron Gracie

-Kron Gracie (born July 11, 1988) is a Brazilian-American mixed martial artist, submission grappler and black belt Brazilian jiu-jitsu (BJJ) practitioner and instructor.
+Kron Stavik Gracie (born July 11, 1988) is a Brazilian and American mixed martial artist, submission grappler, and instructor.
+He previously competed in the Featherweight division of the Ultimate Fighting Championship.

-A member of the Gracie Family of Brazilian jiu-jitsu, he is the son of 9th deg.
-BJJ red belt Rickson Gracie and a grandson of BJJ co founder Hélio Gracie.
+A member of the Gracie family of Brazilian jiu-jitsu, he is the son of 9th deg.
+BJJ red belt Rickson Gracie and a grandson of BJJ co-founder Hélio Gracie.
 Training jiu-jitsu from a very young age Gracie became a two-time IBJJF World champion and four-time Pan-American champion before receiving his black belt at the age of 19.
 By 2008 Gracie held a record of 51 consecutive matches won by submission at high level tournaments.
 After medalling at the Pan-American championship, Gracie became European champion in 2009, World championship silver medallist in 2011 and in 2013 ADCC Submission Fighting World Champion.

-In 2014 Gracie announced that he was transitioning to mixed martial arts (MMA).
-Competing under the Japanese Rizin Fighting Federation before signing up with the Ultimate Fighting Championship (UFC), Gracie holds a 5-1 record for a total of six professional fights, with all of his wins coming by way of submission.
-Gracie's last professional fight took place at UFC Fight Night 161 on 12 October 2019.

 Early life

 Gracie was born in Rio de Janeiro, Brazil the youngest son of Brazilian Jiu-Jitsu (BJJ) master Rickson Gracie but lived most of his life in Los Angeles after his father moved to California in 1989.
 He began his BJJ training under his father as a child, winning his first competition as a yellow belt at the age of ten.
 Kron is the youngest of four children to Rickson Gracie and grandson of the late Helio Gracie.
 He has two older sisters Kauan and Kaulin, his older brother Rockson died in 2000.